deborah-pardoq86q/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clear, concise, and readable code that solves the problem at hand effectively.
 Avoid unnecessary complexity; it often leads to bugs, maintenance nightmares, and harder collaboration.
 Always remember, you write code not just for computers to execute but also for humans to read, understand, and maintain."

 This quote from the great polymath emphasizes the importance of simplicity in any complex system or process, including software development.
 It encourages programmers to seek out elegant solutions rather than over-engineered ones, thus promoting better quality, more maintainable code.

+# 2024-02-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
+By giving priority to the most critical tasks first, you can ensure that your project stays on track and that you aren't spending time on minor details when you should be focusing on the big picture.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make sure you're staying focused.